MicrosoftDocs/SupportArticles-docs/Office/Client/office-suite-issues/cannot-access-sharepoint-online-place.md

 ## More information

-This issue occurs because the user account isn't assigned a SharePoint Online license.
+This issue occurs because the user account isn't assigned a SharePoint license.

 The non-Microsoft products that this article discusses are manufactured by companies that are independent of Microsoft.
 Microsoft makes no warranty, implied or otherwise, about the performance or reliability of these products.